-So, whether you’re actively recruiting right now or not, have a read of our blog, where we explain exactly what you should be doing to improve your hiring efforts during these challenging times.
+So, whether you’re actively recruiting right now or not, read our blog, where we explain exactly what you should be doing to improve your hiring efforts during these challenging times.

-When you’re busy trying to recruit, it can be all too easy to churn out the same job adverts time and time again; especially if you’re regularly hiring for similar roles.
-However, now is a good time to revisit your job adverts and see how you can improve them.
+When you’re busy trying to recruit, it can be all too easy to churn out the same job adverts time and time again, especially if you’re regularly hiring for similar roles.
+However, now is a good time to revisit your job descriptions and see how you can improve them.

-Remember, job adverts help candidates to build an impression of the role and company you’re hiring for.
+Remember, job descriptions and other advertisements help candidates build an impression of the role and company you’re hiring for.
 All too often, they can quickly become long and difficult to digest – especially when multiple people are involved in writing them.

 Because of this, it’s a good opportunity to focus on building your talent pools for future hiring efforts – especially if you aren’t actively recruiting at the moment.
 Searching for resumes can take up a lot of time and effort, but there are tools you can use to make the process a lot more seamless, especially during this period of uncertainty.

 For example, Resume-Library’s integration with SmartSearch offers a quick and seamless approach to sourcing and qualifying candidates.
-SmartSearch users can search our extensive database and source the most relevant resumes to help build their own talent pools for future use – without having to leave the SmartSearch platform.
+SmartSearch users can search our extensive database with our single-click sourcing feature finding the most relevant resumes to help build their own talent pools for future use – without having to leave the SmartSearch platform.

 Now is a good time for staffing companies to check in with the organizations they usually recruit for and gain an idea of what their future hiring needs might be.